MEDIATION & DISPUTE RESOLUTION

 Family law mediation can provide a structured and practical way to resolve disputes following separation or relationship breakdown.
 Although not suitable for every situation, mediation often helps parties reach agreement without the time, cost, and stress associated with court proceedings.
 At Awkar & Co, we assist clients through the mediation process with clear advice, careful preparation, and a focus on realistic outcomes.

 Importantly, mediation is not about forcing agreement.
 Instead, it provides an opportunity for open discussion, guided negotiation, and informed decision-making.
 Therefore, understanding how mediation works and when it may be appropriate is essential.
-As Norwood-based family lawyers, we assist clients across South Australia, including through remote appointments where appropriate.
+As locally based family lawyers, we assist clients across South Australia, including through remote appointments where appropriate.

 This service forms part of our broader family law services, which cover a wide range of matters handled by Awkar & Co.